 409 Notification of change to details of a foreign company or a registered Australian body

 Lodging fees and or late fees are applicable on some of the forms mentioned above and are subject to change from time to time.
 More fees information.

 - Go to www.comlaw.gov.au to read the Corporations Act 2001 and the Corporations Regulations.

 - Read Regulatory Guide 13 ACN, ARBN and company names (RG 13)

 Please note that this information sheet is a summary giving you basic information about a particular topic.
 It does not cover the whole of the relevant law regarding that topic, and it is not a substitute for professional advice.
 Omission of any matter on this information sheet will not relieve a company or its officers from any penalty incurred by failing to comply with the statutory obligations of the Corporations Act.

 You should also note that because this information sheet avoids legal language wherever possible, it might include some generalisations about the application of the law.
 Some provisions of the law referred to have exceptions or important qualifications.
 In most cases your particular circumstances must be taken into account when determining how the law applies to you.

-This is Information Sheet 60 (INFO 60).
+This is Information Sheet 60 (INFO 60), reissued in April 2012.
 Information sheets provide concise guidance on a specific process or compliance issue or an overview of detailed guidance.